Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -SecurityGroupName
 The name of the network security group to apply to this Scale Set.
-If no value is provided,
-a default network security group will be created and applied to the Scale Set.
+If no value is provided, a default network security group with the same name as the Scale Set will be created and applied to the Scale Set.

 ```yaml
 Type: String